-Students follow standard submission processes with the UoM's Doctoral Academy.
-An MB-PhD student's online eProg record will show commencement of the PhD from 1st October, with Doctoral Academy registration from mid-September.
-Their end date will show as 30th September as this is the same for all UoM 1st October PhD starters and cannot be amended to account for the MB-PhD.
+Students follow standard submission processes with the University of Manchester (UoM)'s Doctoral Academy.
+An MB-PhD student's online eProg record will show commencement of the PhD from 1st October, with UoM Doctoral Academy registration from mid-September.
+Their end date will show as 30th September 3 years later - this is the same for all UoM 1st October PhD starters and cannot be amended to account for the MB-PhD.
 However, MB-PhD students must submit their PhD thesis no later than the end of August in their returning year.
 This is to allow full-time induction back into the MBChB in September.
-A mid-August submission is preferred by the MB-PhD programme, as this enables students to have a short break prior to returning to a full-time MBChB timetable.
+A mid-August submission is preferred by the MB-PhD programme, as this enables students to have a short break before returning to a full-time MBChB timetable.